 Designed by former pupil Henry Prothero to celebrate College’s 50th anniversary and dedicated in 1896, it seats over 700 people.

 Whilst services follow the practices of the Church of England and are led by Anglican clergy, deep respect for other faiths is cultivated at College.

 The purpose of morning chapel is the development of the values of justice, peace, love, compassion, forgiveness and integrity.
-We follow a thematic syllabus that corresponds in many ways to the Church calendar, but also facilitates broader reflection and teaching.
+We follow a thematic syllabus which corresponds, in many ways, to the Church calendar but which also facilitates broader reflection and teaching.
 The daily chapel talks are given by pupils, members of staff or the chaplains.

 Public events are held in Chapel throughout the year and full details are posted on our Facebook page and Twitter feed.
 Please review our social media feeds for details of online events over the coming months.

 The Senior Chaplain is the Reverend Dr Adam Dunning.
 He joined College from parish ministry and is assisted by the Reverend Dr Adrian Samuel and his wife the Reverend Dr Kerry Samuel.
 Dr Dunning read Philosophy and Theology at Oxford University and after completing a Ph.D at the University of Birmingham trained for the priesthood at Cambridge University.
 He is also the College Director of Community, Charity and Partnerships.

 Regular College organ recitals are now streamed online and can be viewed within the Music Department YouTube channel here.